hanoii/binance-futures/README.md

 ## Use it at your own risk!

-I did this for myself, as I rather sleep and not wake up with an alert stop out of a position.
+I did this for myself, as I rather sleep and not wake up with an alert to stop out of a position.
 As with every automatic approach, it has the potentital to fail and your position might not be closed, so **test it and use it at your own risk.**

 Things that can potentially fail: